AR Processes - Ideas for Improving Efficiency

-Despite the importance of a healthy cash flow, many businesses simply don’t realise how much money may be languishing on their balance sheets.
-By optimising your company’s accounts receivable strategies, you can free up some of that capital to boost liquidity, reduce debt, bankroll growth, and beat out the competition.
+Despite the importance of a healthy cash flow, many businesses simply don’t realize how much money may be languishing on their balance sheets.
+By optimizing your company’s accounts receivable strategies, you can free up some of that capital to boost liquidity, reduce debt, bankroll growth, and beat out the competition.

 Why is accounts receivable so important?